boa-collaboration/boa-constrictor/README.md

 - `--device cpu|cuda` to override device
 - `--precision fp32|fp16|fp8` to override compute precision
 - `--train-only`, `--compress-only`, `--decompress-only` to run specific stages
 - `--model-path /path/to/model.pt` to load a pre-trained checkpoint and skip training (also supported via `model_path` in the YAML)
+- `--verify` to verify the files after compression-decompression cycle

 ## Config file structure